KevBaister/jquery-calendrical/README.md

   * __defaultHour__ - Default hour to scroll the dropdown time select box to, if the field doesn't already have a time value when it's shown.
 Specify as an integer (0..23).
 Defaults to 9.
   * __minuteIncrement__ - Specify the minute increment for the time picker.
 Defaults to 30.
+  * __timeSeparator__ - Specify the character used to separate the hour and minute components of the time.
+Valid options are ':', '-', '.' or ','.
+Defaults to ':'.